jamesadarich/load-polyfills/readme.md

 ## Contributing

 If you've added your own polyfill that you think will be useful to other people or have an

+## License

+This package has been released under the [MIT license](https://github.com/jamesadarich/load-polyfills/blob/master/LICENSE)